adaptris/interlok-docs-legacy/pages/advanced/advanced-expressions.markdown

 Pointing to the correct address

 - *(dont forget to update the API Key to your own)*
 - In the below draw attention to the content type.
-In this case as we are expecting to receive xml from the GET request, that is what we set the content type to.
+In this case as we are expecting to receive xml from the GET request, therefore we that is what we set the content type to.

 ![HTTP-Request](./images/advanced/weather-forecast-xpath-example/httpRequestService.png)